-Indices futures contracts are for speculating on the price movements of various stock indices, such as the Dow Jones and &P 500, which are two of the most prestigious indices in the world.
+Indices futures contracts are for speculating on the price movements of various stock indices, such as the Dow Jones (know also as US30), US Tech 100, and US 500, which are three of the most prestigious indices in the world.
 Like commodities futures, traders can choose whether to speculate on price movements or hedge with multiple positions in an attempt to reduce risk.

 Indices futures are also available as ‘E-minis’, which are based on equities.
 E-minis are electronically traded futures contracts that represent a small percentage of the value of standard futures contracts.
 The expiration of indices futures contracts doesn’t require the delivery of a physical asset.
 Instead, it is settled with cash.
 The amount of cash is dependent on the difference between the entry and exit prices of the contract.

 Learn how to trade stock indices with our online courses.